Python RecursionError: maximum recursion depth exceeded while calling a Python object

 the 1005 st/nd/th fibonacci number is: 482051511617926448416241857411039626258600330733909004920469712704382351844831823569922886993050824175326520025449797859766560885196970738202943545195859929088936259370887605815413541849563887924611727164704130

-When you execute the above program it may take 10 to 20 minutes to complete because calling a function again and again for 2000 times takes time.
+Executing the above program may take 10 to 20 minutes to finish because it calls the function repeatedly 2000 times.

 Wrapping Up!

-The RecursionError occur in a Python program when a recursion call exceeds the default or specified recursion depth limit.
-When you encounter this error in your Python program, the first thing you should consider is using an iterative approach to solve the problem.
-Because using iterative statements like for and while loop we can perform the iterative action quickly and efficiently.
+The RecursionError occurs when a recursion call exceeds the default recursion depth limit.
+When you encounter this error in your Python program, you must consider using an iterative approach to solve the problem.
+Using iterative statements like for and while loop, we can perform the desired action quickly and efficiently.

-If you have to solve your problem with a recursive way only, in that case, you can use the setrecursivelimit() to increase the default depth of the recursion call.
-If you are still getting this error in your python program, you can share your code in the comment section.
-We will try to help you in debugging.
+If you still get this error in your Python program, you can share your code in the comment section.
+We will try to help you with debugging.

 People are also reading: